nortal/Utilities.Csv/README.md

 Implementation
 -----------------
+This implementation is based on RFC 4180 (http://tools.ietf.org/rfc/rfc4180.txt).
+Requires .Net Framework 3.5 Client profile, can be used in strongly named projects.
 Licenced under Apache Licence v2.0.
-Requires .Net Framework 3.5 Client profile.

 Getting started
 ---------------